|

 -----

-best and brightest television producers, executives
+and brightest television producers, executives and

-and advertisers were chosen to judge outstanding
+advertisers were chosen to judge outstanding

 television programs from all around the world.